White-breasted woodswallow

-The white-breasted woodswallow (Artamus leucorynchus) is a medium sized passerine bird which breeds from the Andaman Islands east through Indonesia and northern Australia.
+The white-breasted woodswallow (Artamus leucorynchus) is a medium-sized passerine bird which breeds from the Andaman Islands east through Indonesia and northern Australia.
 The name "woodswallow" is a misnomer as they are not closely related to true swallows.
 Instead, they belong to the family Artamidae, which also includes butcherbirds, currawongs and the Australian magpie.

 Taxonomy

-The species was first described by Carl Linnaeus in 1771, its specific epithet derived from the ancient Greek words leukos 'white', and rhynchos 'bill'.
-The species was first described by Carl Linnaeus in 1771, its specific epithet derived from the ancient Greek words leukos 'white', and rhynchos 'bill'.
+The white-breasted woodswallow was formally described in 1771 by the Swedish naturalist Carl Linnaeus.
+He placed it with the shrikes in the genus Lanius and coined the binomial name Lanius leucoryn[chus].
+His account was based on "la pie-griesche de Manille" that had been described and illustrated in 1760 by the French zoologist Mathurin Jacques Brisson.
+Brisson had examined a specimen collected in Manila on the island of Luzon in the Philippines.
+The specific epithet is derived from the Ancient Greek words leukos meaning "white", and rhynchos meaning "bill".
+The white-breasted woodswallow is now one of 11 species placed in the genus Artamus that was introduced in 1816 by Louis Pierre Vieillot.